 Actually, I was more confident at 20 yards and under given the smallish head of a tom turkey—plus their frustrating habit of rarely keeping that head still for more than two seconds.

 But ethical turkey hunting distances have definitely lengthened, thanks to a new generation of optics-equipped shotguns and, especially, the heavy metal turkey loads like the above being produced by HEVI-Shot.

 I tested the Hevi-18 and Magnum Blend loads using the 940-PRO turkey hunting shotgun from Mossberg, a semi-automatic 12-gauge sporting a 24-inch barrel and a Mossy Oak Greenleaf finish.
 My 940-PRO arrived with a Holosun HE507K-GR X2 open reflex optic that featured a green reticle and easy to use controls.

 Initially, I zeroed the shotgun and HEVI-Shot loads at 25 yards, using life-sized Turkey Targets from Champion.
 As noted, once the shotgun was zeroed, real toms would’ve been history given the dozens of tightly patterned pellets both the Hevi-18 and Magnum Blend loads slammed into the head and neck areas.

 At 50 yards, the pattern widened.
-But each load still put more than enough pellets into the right places to get the job done.
+But each load puts more than enough pellets into the right places for lethality.
 The Hevi-18’s I shot, for example, put between 20 and 24 pellets into target vitals areas, with the Magnum Blend averaging 15 pellets.